BaseGraph/BaseGraph/README.md

-# PGL: A portable graph library
+# BaseGraph: A portable graph library

-PGL provides a set of C++ objects and scripts to analyze, manipulate and simulate the structure of graphs (or [complex networks]).
+BaseGraph provides a set of C++ objects and scripts to analyze, manipulate and simulate the structure of graphs (or [complex networks]).

 Most of the core functionalities of the C++ library are available as a Python module.
 Objects and functions are wrapped using [pybind11].